A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: The low-energy effective Hamiltonian of Fermi liquids

-\subsubsection{Collision amplitudes}
+\subsection{Collision amplitudes}

-Contrarily to a widespread believe, the effective description of the Fermi fluid is not exhaustive if we restrict ourselves to the eigenenergy $\epsilon_{\alpha\sigma}$ and interaction functions $f_{\sigma\sigma'}$ defined above.
-In fact these two quantities characterize only the diagonal elements of $\hat{H}$, while for many equilibrium and dynamical properties, a knowledge of the off-diagonal elements is required: \be \mathcal{A}_{i\to f}\equiv \bra{f}\hat H \ket{i} \ee Even though it is restricted to quasi on-shell couplings ($\mathcal{A}_{i\to f}\neq 0 \text{ only if } |E_i-E_f|\ll \Lambda$), $\hat H$ can generate high-order collisions between quasiparticules.
-From \eqqref{HeffBCH}, one can easily count that there are up to $n+1\leftrightarrow n+1$ quasiparticle collisions if $\hat V$ describes $2\leftrightarrow2$ particles collisions and $\hat H_{\rm eff}$ is truncated to order $\hat V^n$.
-However, we shall see that $2\leftrightarrow2$ quasiparticle collisions remain the more likely if excited quasiparticles are confined to a low-energy shell about the Fermi level.
+The effective description of the Fermi fluid is not exhaustive if we restrict ourselves to the eigenenergy $\epsilon_{\alpha\sigma}$ and interaction functions $f_{\sigma\sigma'}$ defined above.
+In fact these two quantities characterize only the diagonal elements of $\hat{H}$, while for many equilibrium and dynamical properties, a knowledge of the off-diagonal elements is required: \be \mathcal{A}_{i\to f}\equiv \bra{f}\hat H \ket{i} \ee